jonathan-mohabir2001/JAVASCRIPT_LEARNING/README.md

 Knowledge is then applied into real life code as you can see within this repository.
 Sections are broken down into their own directories to show what I have learned as I progress.

+Comments are included within each script.js file for my own understanding into what each line of code is responsible for doing.